BLUE CROSS BLUE SHIELD

 Our process included user interviews to understand the small business owner and their challenges with health insurance for their workforce.
 From there, we constructed a prototype to engaged in moderated user testing.

-We leveraged the Blue Cross Design System to ensure a cohesive, easy-to-use and approachable interface across all touch points.
 Results included a reduction in sales and marketing costs alongside a boost in qualified leads for the account representatives.

 Solve your user problems and they'll solve your business problems.